zchee/neovim-wiki/Troubleshooting.md

 `configure_file Problem configuring file`

-This is probably a permissions issue, which can happen if you run `sudo make` or `make` as the root user, then later run an unprivileged `make`.
+This is probably a permissions issue, which can happen if you run `make` as the root user, then later run an unprivileged `make`.
 To fix this, run `rm -rf build` and try again.

 ### Lua packages